eheimer/openworld_api/README.md

 Node/Express API for Openworld game

-## Nestjs
+## Welcome to Nestjs!

-With the impending migration to Nestjs framework, some of the details below may change, but this file should be updated to reflect the current state of the app.
+This project is now fully implemented in the Nestjs framework.
+Some of the old files are still hanging out in the nest_migration_reference directory, until the remainder of the previous functionality has been re-implemented.

 ## package.json scripts

 When using the `npm run migration:run` command, the typeorm cli will look in the `migration/` directory for any new migration files.

 Because of some weird flaw in the cli, when using the `migration:generate` or `migration:create` commands, it will not create the migration scripts in the proper directory as specified in the ormconfig.
+As such...

-As such... when running the `npm run migration:generate` command, you must specify the `migration/` directory as part of the migration name, e.g. `npm run migration:generate migration/test-migration`
+when running the `npm run migration:generate` command, you must specify the `migration/` directory as part of the migration name, e.g. `npm run migration:generate migration/test-migration`

+Also, by convention, I have been splitting the migration scripts between DDL and DML subdirectories

 ## Nestjs cli

 To create a new module, run the `nest g resource {plural_name}` command.
 This will generate the directory, module, controller, service, and entity stub files

-## OpenAPI

-**_Migration NOTE:_** _openapi is not yet incorporated into the Nestjs app_

-- openapi config has been split into individual files in the config/openapi directory
-- before starting the server, or running the generators, this needs to be compiled into a single file
-- run `npm run bundle:swagger` to build the config/openapi.yaml file.
-- all of the generators start from the config/openapi.yaml
-  - server-side dto's are built from the components/requestBodies and components/schemas
-  - client-side models are then built from the server-side dto's
-  - server-side controllers are built from the paths
-  - client-side communicator class is built from the paths

 ## Data Flow